datatrails/datatrails-python/docs/runner/assets_create_if_not_exists.rst

 Assets Create If not exists Story Runner YAML ..............................................

-Searches for an asset matching the given selector.
-Returns that asset if found, else create a new one with the given attributes
+Searches for an asset matching the given selector and returns that asset if found, otherwise it will create a new one with the given attributes.

-'asset_label' is not required but if unspecified the created asset will not be accessible to later actions in the story.
+:code:`asset_label` is not required but if unspecified the created asset will not be accessible to later actions in the story.

-The 'selector' setting for both the asset and its associated location are required.
+The :code:`selector` setting for both the asset and its associated location are required.

-The 'location', 'attachments' and 'confirm' entries are optional.
+The :code:`location`, :code:`attachments` and :code:`confirm` entries are optional.

-The 'arc_namespace' (for the asset) and the 'namespace' (for the location) are used to distinguish between assets and locations created between runs of the story.
+The :code:`arc_namespace` (for the asset) and the :code:`namespace` (for the location) are used to distinguish between assets and locations created between runs of the story.

-Usually these field values are derived from an environment variable 'ARCHIVIST_NAMESPACE' (default value is 'namespace').
+Usually these field values are derived from an environment variable :code:`ARCHIVIST_NAMESPACE` (default value is :code:`namespace`).

+:code:`confirm: true` means that the step will wait for the asset to be completely created before moving on to the next step.

 .. code-block:: yaml